-The light that illuminated the Earth on Day 1 was a quasar at the centre of our own galaxy, the Milky Way.
-The subsequent collapse of the quasar into a black hole was an event of extreme violence.
+The light that illuminated the Earth on Day 1 was a quasar, either at the centre of what became the Milky Way or at the centre of what became the Milky Way and its twin the Andromeda galaxy.
 Necessarily, the solar system was located very far from this centre.
 Copernicus turned out to be wrong in his supposition that the sun was the centre of the universe.
 So, quite possibly, are modern astronomers, who have espoused the so-called ‘Copernican Principle’ that nothing (specifically the Milky Way) occupies a privileged or central place in the universe.

 What makes the earth’s position special is its specific distance from the sun, ensuring that its range of temperature is favourable for life.
 Its position is determined by the requirements of life, not abstract geometry.
 Creation theory predicts that no other planet, either in the solar system or anywhere else, will be found to have life, because life cannot arise by chance.
 The ‘Anthropic Principle’ is an attempt to get round the fact that the Earth appears to be unique in the universe.

 That anything at all exists is a mystery.
 From an atheistic point of view, nothing should exist, and, failing that, only one thing, the simplest, most nondescript thing imaginable.
 To imagine the chance existence of two identical particles, capable of interacting with each other, is already to strain the whole concept of chance.
 In reality, the universe consists of countless trillions of diverse yet compatible particles.